Saadelkelkha/Hotel-Management/README.md

 # Hotel-Management
  Python hotel management application with MySQL database includes 5 pages: Customer, Booking, Rooms, Service and Billing.
 It allows staff to efficiently manage guest details, reservations, room allocation, additional services and billing.

 # Main
- This code is an implementation of a hotel management system using Tkinter, a Python library for creating GUIs.
-Here is a description of what each part of the code
- does:

  1. Import the necessary modules:
     - `from tkinter import *`: Imports all Tkinter classes and functions for creating GUIs.
     - `from PIL import Image, ImageTk`: Imports the necessary classes from the Pillow library to manipulate images.